This program is under revision for students starting in the Fall 2022 semester. The information contained on this webpage is subject to change.

 OR a Secondary School Vocational Diploma which includes:

-Please note that students will be asked to take a medical examination test, once they have been admitted to the Police Technology program.
+Students will be asked to take a medical examination test once they have been admitted to the Police Technology Program.
 The test conforms to requirements of “La Loi de la Police”.
 The costs are (before taxes):

 1) With the RAMQ (Medicare card) $284.95 + Taxes

 2) Without the RAMQ (Medicare card) $357.95 + Taxes

 The fee covers the following: